 The learning objectives include a practical understanding of:

-- The purpose, benefits, concepts, and vocabulary
+- The purpose, benefits, concepts, and vocabulary of DevSecOps

 - How DevOps security practices differ from other security approaches

-- Business-driven security strategies
+- Business-driven security strategies and Best Practices

 - Understanding and applying data and security sciences